 This studio is difficult to explain

+This DarkroomVR review is a bit challenging.
 I don’t want to say too much more because I already feel, as mentioned, that this is a tough one to discuss.
 Honestly, I’m not just saying that.
 For instance, imagine you were trying to explain the X Files aesthetic, feel and sensibility to somebody who’s never seen it.
 You can kind of do it.
 But, you also know the whole Mulder/Scully, Cigarette Man thing…it’s hard to convey the weight of it.

 I’d encourage you to click over to Darkroom VR and download some of the free two minute previews and see for yourself.
 It’s my opinion that the quality here warrants some time and consideration.